-Included in this form are: Guidelines for Student-Athletes, Concussion Information, Sudden Cardiac Arrest Information, Athlete's Code of Conduct, Prohibited Behaviors for a Student-Athlete, Spectator Behavior, Procedures, Signature Page and Student Records Release Form.
-This information is yours to keep.
+Examination Form."
+This form is available through my office and the school nurse's office.
+Only physicals done information is yours to keep.
 Please take the time to read and review with your son/daughter.
 They will be required to abide by any guidelines and codes, so your assistance will be appreciated whenever possible.